Victoire Ingabire Umuhoza

-Victoire Ingabire Umuhoza (born 3 October 1968) is a Rwandan politician and chairperson of a new political party - Development And Liberty For All (DALFA-Umurinzi) with the focus to campaign for more political space and for development.
-Previously, she was the president of the Unified Democratic Forces (UDF), a coalition of Rwandan exile opposition groups with a large base of active members in Rwanda, Europe, United States, and Canada Canada.

-She was UDF party candidate for Rwanda's August 2010 presidential elections, but was ultimately arrested and sentenced to prison.
+Victoire Ingabire Umuhoza (born 3 October 1968) is a Rwandan politician who served as chairwoman of the Unified Democratic Forces from 2006 to 2019.
+As an advocate for democracy and critic of President Paul Kagame, she was the UDF's candidate for the Rwandan 2010 presidential elections, but was ultimately arrested and sentenced to prison.
 A Sakharov Prize nominee, she served 8 years of a 15-year prison sentence in Kigali Central Prison on charges of terrorism and threatening national security.
+She currently leads the party Development And Liberty For All, with the focus to campaign for more political space and for development.
+She is the laureate of the 2024 edition of the Liberal International Prize for Freedom.

-Family and career
+Family and professional career

 Married and a mother of three, she trained in commercial law and accounting and graduated in business economics and corporate management in the Netherlands.
 Umuhoza worked as an official of an international accounting firm based in the Netherlands, where she was in charge of its accounting departments in 25 branches in Europe, Asia and Africa.

 In April 2009, she resigned from her function to dedicate herself to a political career and to prepare her to return to her homeland and, as the head of her political party, to contribute to the rebuilding of her country.
-In January 2010, Umuhoza returned to her country, after 16 years in exile, as the main leader of the Rwandan political opposition.

 Political career

 Since 1997, Umuhoza has been involved in the struggle of the Rwandan political opposition in exile.
 Umuhoza has been quoted as saying "My objective is to introduce Rwanda to the rule of law and a constitutional state where international democratic standards are respected, where patriotism will at last be the cornerstone for all public institutions."
 Her political activities are centred around the idea of a state of justice where individuals choose their associations based on their shared political aspirations rather than their ethnic or regional background.
 She has also been vocal in calling for more empowerment of women in Rwanda.

 In 1997, Umuhoza joined the Republican Rally for Democracy in Rwanda.
 A year later, she became the president of its Netherlands branch and in 2000, she was nominated president of RDR at the international level.

-From 2003 to 2006, she occupied the post of president of the Union of Rwandan Democratic Forces UFDR (French: Union des Forces Démocratiques Rwandaises), the main coalition of political opposition parties and personalities in exile, of which RDR (Republican Rally for Democracy in Rwanda) is an active member.
+From 2003 to 2006, she occupied the post of president of the Union of Rwandan Democratic Forces (French: Union des Forces Démocratiques Rwandaises), the main coalition of political opposition parties and personalities in exile, of which RDR is an active member.

+In January 2010, Umuhoza returned to her country, after 16 years in exile, as the main leader of the Rwandan political opposition.

 13 September 2012, Victoire Ingabire Umuhoza, together with two other Rwandan political figures (Bernard Ntaganda and Deogratias Mushyayidi – all currently imprisoned in Kigali), was nominated by 42 MEPs for the Sakharov Prize for Freedom of Thought 2012 of the European Parliament.